HISPlayer/UnityAndroid-SDK/setup-guide.md

 <img width="292" alt="image" src="https://github.com/HISPlayer/UnityAndroid-SDK/assets/47497948/d4cfb0b6-5d5f-4233-bd42-b454ae64925e">
 </p>

-Setting "Plugins Folder" will create **mainTemplate.gradle** and **gradleTemplate.properties** in your ProjectRoot\Assets\Plugins\Android.
+Setting "Plugins folder" will create **mainTemplate.gradle** and **gradleTemplate.properties** in your ProjectRoot\Assets\Plugins\Android.
 Please make sure you use the correct **mainTemplate.gradle** that is generated from our SDK.
 If you need to modify it, please make sure the dependencies and configurations from HISPlayer SDK's mainTemplate.gradle exist in your modified gradle file.

 ## 2.1 Setup HISPlayer Manager